-A worker must have entered into, or work under a contract to perform work or services personally for another party.
+A worker must have entered into or work under a contract to perform work or services personally for another party.
 Again, the terms of the contract may be express or implied and (if it is express) may be oral or in writing.

-Although there must be a contract, it is not necessary for the worker to have committed to a minimum level of work or be obliged to accept future work.
+As with employment, personal service and mutuality of obligation are necessary to find worker status.
+Although the contract the individual is working under need not be a contract of employment, crucially, the other party must not be a client or customer of any profession or business carried on by the individual.
+So, the genuinely selfemployed are not 'workers'.